dairycultist/GameKitty/README.md

 # GameKitty

-chud fantasy console stealing from pico-8 idk
+A fantasy console that has the intention of poorly replicating a retro 2D handheld experience (C + SDL).

 tiny, self-contained program you can understand at a glance for making fun games